Joe Biden (The Onion)

 Joe Biden (also known as "Diamond Joe" or "Uncle Joe") was a recurring fictionalized characterization of American politician Joe Biden in satirical online newspaper The Onion.
-Between 2009 and 2019, The Onion staff consistently portrayed Biden as an outrageous character who shared almost nothing with his namesake besides the title of vice president of the United States.
-Instead, the publication portrayed Biden as a blue-collar "average Joe", an affable "goofy uncle", a muscle car driver, an avid fan of 1980s hair metal, a raucous party animal, a shameless womanizer, a recidivist petty criminal, and a drug-dealing outlaw.
+Between 2009 and 2019, The Onion staff portrayed Biden as a blue-collar "average Joe", an affable "goofy uncle", a muscle car driver, an avid fan of 1980s hair metal, a raucous party animal, a shameless womanizer, a recidivist petty criminal, and a drug-dealing outlaw.
 The Biden character became one of The Onions most popular features during the Obama presidency, garnering critical acclaim and a large readership.

 Onion writer-editor Chad Nackers originated the newspaper's distinctive version of Biden, which its staff developed over the course of the real Biden's two terms as vice president.
 Nackers took inspiration from his upbringing in Midwestern Wisconsin and, more loosely, from aspects of Biden's personality and public face.
 Although The Onion had mentioned Biden's name as early as 2006, he was not treated as the primary subject of an item in the newspaper until Obama's (and his) first inauguration in January 2009.
 The first full-length treatment of the Biden character was a May 2009 article titled "Shirtless Biden Washes Trans Am in White House Driveway".
 The character subsequently appeared in more than 50 Onion articles, as well as numerous videos and other media.

 Despite the extreme differences between the fictional character and the real politician, The Onion was regarded as having a significant, mostly positive influence on Biden's public image.
 Commentators noted that the character likely reinforced public perceptions of Biden as a political figure with populist working-class appeal and a good-natured, easy-going disposition.
 The real Biden made several public comments noting his enjoyment of his characterization in The Onion.
 In 2016, Mitch McConnell referenced the character on the Senate floor in a speech tributing the departing vice president amid the presidential transition of Donald Trump.

 Early reception for the character was generally enthusiastic.
 As the 2020 Democratic primaries and Biden's 2020 presidential campaign got underway, The Onion attracted criticism for the character's detachment from reality and its distraction from the real Biden.
 Former Onion editor Joe Garden wrote a self-critical op-ed on the subject in May 2019.
 While Garden still felt the caricature had been funny, he expressed regret that it had failed to provide more meaningful commentary on the politician's record and what Garden found to be substantive shortcomings.
 After reviving the "Diamond Joe" version of Biden in its coverage of the primaries for one final article, The Onion retired the character.
 Since mid-2019, the publication's parodies of Biden have drawn more closely from real-world developments.